-The Subsidiary Sistema Internet Services Limited formerly known as Shyam Internet Services Limited ('SISL') was in the business of internet services.
+The Subsidiary Sistema Internet Services Limited was in the business of internet services.
 SISL has been granted category 'B' License on 18 December 2003 by Department of Telecommunication for a period of 16 years for providing internet services in the state of Rajasthan.
 During the previous financial year SISL has surrendered its license and close the operation w.e.f.
 31 December 2017.